Adellama75/Adellama75.github.io/_posts/2025-07-13-People-I-Admire.md

 These are generally people which I'd like to point myself in the direction of becoming more like - in terms of producing output like theirs.
-I am lucky enough to know 2-3 of them as internet friends, may this number increase in the future!
+I think being able to make what they make is a rare and valuable ability, and I sometimes wish to have known about this general catagory of people sooner - there is much more to life than studying and corporate!
+I am lucky enough right now to know 2-3 of them as internet friends, may this number increase in the future.

 ### Students (Coders)